cycloptux/GiselleBot-Documentation/docs/source/game_integrations/mahjongsoul.rst

 Checks the status of Mahjong Soul's game servers.
 Omitting the region code will assume ``--region en`` and show the status of the (4, at the time of writing this page) English servers.

-The Chinese region will print 2 embeds: one for the Android servers, one for the iOS servers.
-Other regions have common servers among the 2 platforms.

 Examples
 ^^^^^^^^
 .. parsed-literal::